 Fructose will then travel down to your large intestine and quickly ferment which produces gases that can cause flatulence, bloating, diarrhea, and

 Which leads to the question - Could eating enzyme rich foods help with a fructose intolerance?

 For example, unheated raw honey comes with powerful enzymes and will aid in the digestion of other foods.

 Raw honey actually helps the body to produce more insulin which does defy all logic when it comes to its high fructose content.

-You can experiment with raw fruits that contain enzymes which may be more tolerable such as Avocado, Fresh Figs, Papaya, and Pineapple.
+You can experiment with raw fruits that contain enzymes which may be more tolerable such as Pineapple, Avocado, Fresh Figs, and Papaya.

 It has also been stated that if glucose (another simple sugar) is present in equal amounts (or more) with fructose, the body has an easier time absorbing fructose.